geeky-sh/geeky-sh.github.io/_posts/2023-10-14-Dissecting-AWS-Copilot.md

 ### Service Discovery
 - This Tool provides human readable strings to identify each service.
-- It used AWS Cloudmap under the hood to determine the right instance / task to direct the request to.
+- It uses AWS CloudMap under the hood to determine the right instance / task to direct the request to.

 ### Parameter Store (Systems Manager)
 - It is used to store secrets that are used in the application like `DB_PASSWORDS`, `GOOGLE_CLIENT_SECRET`, etc